igorkasyanchuk/active_storage_validations/README.md

 Tips:
 - To focus a specific test, use the `focus` class method provided by [minitest-focus](https://github.com/minitest/minitest-focus)
-- To focus a specific file, use the TEST option provided by minitest, e.g. to only run size_validator_test.rb file you will execute the following command: `bundle exec rake test TEST=test/validators/size_validator_test.rb`
+- To focus a specific file, use the TEST option provided by minitest, e.g. to only run `size_validator_test.rb` file you will launch the following command: `bundle exec rake test TEST=test/validators/size_validator_test.rb`

 ## Additional information